RMITLibrary/nd-workshop/content/time-management/why-organisation-can-be-tricky.md

         <tbody>
             <tr>
                 <th>Initiating tasks</th>
-                <td>Knows an assignment is important but feels “stuck at the start” and can’t begin.</td>
+                <td>Knows an assignment is important but feels “stuck at start” and can’t begin.</td>
                 <td>Can usually just “push through” the resistance and get started.</td>
             </tr>
             <tr>